AlanCristhian/statically/README.md

 ## Caveats

 - Async generators are not supported.
 - In contexts that doesn't have file - IDLE or REPL - will fallback to normal Python code.
-Works fine with [IPython](http://ipython.readthedocs.io/en/stable/).
+Works fine with [IPython shell](http://ipython.readthedocs.io/en/stable/).

 ## Contribute